Iowa State vs. Kansas NCAA Football Odds, Plays and Insights | October 2, 2021

 Kansas Stats and Trends

-- Kansas' games this season have gone over the total in three out of three opportunities.
+- Kansas' games this year have eclipsed the over/under in all three opportunities.

-- This season the Jayhawks have three turnovers, one fewer than the Cyclones have takeaways (4).
+- The Jayhawks have three giveaways this season, while the Cyclones have four takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.